01. Netflix: Let new hires tackle huge projects right away

 Folks on Google’s analytics team recently figured out an easy way to accelerate time-to-productivity by 25%, according to an EREpiece.
 Exactly how they did that might surprise you.

 Instead of waiting until Monday to begin thinking about a new hire, Google’s HR team decided to send out reminder emails to managers the Sunday before a new hire starts.
 These emails gently nudge managers to consider five tasks that Google’s data says are vitally important to the success of new employees:

 Discuss their role and responsibilities

 Introduce your new hire to the rest of the team

 Check in with your new hires once a month for the first six months

 Keep in mind that managers aren’t forced to do anything.
 Google just reminds them that these five tasks have been proven to help new hires adjust to their new surroundings.

-Our Employee Engagement Report revealed that work culture is one of the top correlated factors to employee happiness.
+Our previous research revealed that work culture is one of the top correlated factors to employee happiness.
 Additionally, colleagues are the number one reason employees love their jobs.